redakker/blecker/README.md

 If you click to the advanced text, you can find more options
 * Presence string (available): a custom payload to send an available state
 * Presence string (not available) a custom payload to send a not available state
+* Device status string (on) (default on): this string will be sent with the status report in case the device is becoming online
+* Device status string (off) (default off): this string will be sent with the status report in case the device is becoming offline
+* Device status retian: you can choose if the status message would be retained MQTT message
+* Device ID: MQQT device identity string.
+Leave it empty for default.
+If this is not defined or empty, MQTT broker will set it as a random string.

 ## Update
 There are two ways to update your board: